 My hope is that at the end of this year, you’ll look back and think:

-“2021 was the year I turned things around and greatly reduced my debt.”
+“This was the year I finally turned things around and greatly reduced my debt.”

 People crush debt every year, and you can, too.